 This example highlights how Trader Joe’s encourages employees to find creative solutions that exceed customer expectations.
 Going the extra mile, whether it’s fulfilling an unusual request or making an exception for someone who needs extra assistance, illustrates Trader Joe’s commitment to outstanding customer service.

 Takeaway: A culture of excellent customer service never gets old.
-Groom your employees to be future leaders; even if they don’t become CEOs, the customer service skills they learn will be invaluable throughout their life.
+Groom your employees to be future leaders; even if they don’t become CEOs, the customer service skills they learn will be invaluable throughout their lives.
 Plus, those skills will only improve your brand reputation!

 2) Starbucks: Give Your Customers Something to Talk About!